-- 4.15 Although the take up of historic buildings grants has been healthy, the HSHAZ Project Team is mindful that there may be greater certainty and benefit from investing additional funds into further public realm enhancements, which have brought with them a marked improvement in the historic character of the town centre, accessibility and increased footfall.
-An area has been identified to the south of the works already undertaken in Gold Street, this is being referred to as Public Realm Phase 3. - 4.16 A clear justification for investing in this area right now is that a number of shopfront works and repairs have been undertaken in this part of Gold Street.
+4.15.
+Although the take up of historic buildings grants has been healthy, the HSHAZ Project Team is mindful that there may be greater certainty and benefit from investing additional funds into further public realm enhancements, which have brought with them a marked improvement in the historic character of the town centre, accessibility and increased footfall.
+An area has been identified to the south of the works already undertaken in Gold Street, this is being referred to as Public Realm Phase 3.

+- 4.16.
+A clear justification for investing in this area right now is that a number of shopfront works, and repairs have been undertaken in this part of Gold Street.
 Investing in public realm will complement the work on the shopfronts, elevating the appearance and investment already made.
-In addition, this area is a prime High Street location, the potential benefits and likely increase in investment and footfall will likely grow even more as a result.

-- 4.17 Funding to support this investment is proposed to be sourced from within the HSHAZ scheme budget, this means adjusting the focus from some other themes.
+In addition, this area is a prime High Street location, the potential benefits and likely increase in investment and footfall will likely grow even more as a result. - 4.17.
+Funding to support this investment is proposed to be sourced from within the HSHAZ scheme budget, this means adjusting the focus from some other themes.
 One such area is to redirect a small contribution from the budget that would otherwise be directed towards shopfront grants.
 Time to attract applications from property owners, and the match funding they would contribute, is running tighter.
-It is still possible this element of the budget could be invested in full but, there is a risk that applications don't come in, or there's a delay in contractors being appointed to carry out the works, which would take this outside of the spend window of the scheme.
-Any underspend would be returned to Historic England. - 4.18 It is proposed to reallocate a contribution that would otherwise have been directed towards a minor scheme at the gateway in Lower Street, instead to Phase 3.
+It is still possible this element of the budget could be invested in full but, there is a risk that applications don't come in or a delay in contractors carrying out the works, which would take this outside of the spend window of the scheme.
+Any underspend would be returned to Historic England. - 4.18.
+It is also proposed to reallocate a contribution that would otherwise have been directed towards a minor scheme at the gateway in Lower Street, instead to Phase 3.
 This contribution is from Section 106 Agreements identified for Kettering town centre improvements.
 The change in location retains the funding for the same purpose, so won't be in contravention of the legal agreements.
 The perceived benefits from investing these funds in a scheme in Gold Street are considered to be far greater.
-The balance of the funding is sourced from contributions already allocated in the scheme budget for public realm works. - 4.19 The estimated cost of the Phase 3 Public Realm works is put at £460,000.
+The balance of the funding is sourced from contributions already allocated in the scheme budget for public realm works. - 4.19.
+The estimated cost of the Phase 3 Public Realm works is put at £460,000.
 The Council's contractors, Balfour Beatty, appointed through the Scape Framework have costed a designed-up scheme for the Council.
-Project officers and the Procurement Team are working closely to ensure we realise the benefits of existing delivery arrangements on site to reduce the risk of rising prices and cost of materials as it is considered significant efficiencies can be achieved. - 4.20 Historic England has endorsed the approach of the reallocation of funds and are keen to retain the current delivery arrangement if possible as they reaffirm their confidence in the Council and its project team on site. - 4.21 The views of Members are sought on the content of this report, including the proposals around Phase 3 of the public realm works.
+Project officers and the Procurement Team are working closely to ensure we realise the benefits of existing delivery arrangements on site to reduce the risk of rising prices and cost of materials as it is considered significant efficiencies can be achieved. - 4.20.
+Historic England has endorsed the approach of the reallocation of funds and are keen to retain the current delivery arrangement if possible as they reaffirm their confidence in the Council and its project team on site. - 4.21.
+Members are asked to agree the Project Team's plans to deliver a phase 3 of public realm enhancements in Gold Street, and the strategy in procuring a team to carry out delivery with efficiency of investment using public funding at the centre of decisions.